WICG/Realms-Initialization-Control/README.md

 ## "Enough with the drama, alert boxes aren't that big of a problem!"

+Or in other words:

+> _"Who cares about all that?"_

 Fair enough.
 However, this was clearly just an example, and in reality this gap actually **prevents builders from designing and implementing resilient security** solutions for JavaScript web apps.
 There are so much innovative efforts waiting to fulfil their potential